coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 Sitecore gives you the opportuniy to improve the content and the experience over the years, as opposed to a fully custom web application or a standard CMS without the anaylics and marketing suite offered by the XP platform.
 Coveo, from a search perspective, allows you to do the same with the search and relevance aspect of your solution.

-Start simple and make sure you track everything happening on your search driven pages, keep your eyes on your analytics and Learn about your users before trying to categorize them.
+Start simple and make sure you track everything happening on your search driven pages.
+Keep your eyes on your analytics and learn about your users before trying to categorize them.
 If you keep that in mind, you will be well on your way toward success.

 I am happy to discuss more on this topic on [Sitecore Stack Exchange](http://sitecore.stackexchange.com/questions/tagged/coveo), Twitter or at one of the Sitecore User Group.